Position of a state with respect to a trajectory

 Depending on the

-is a value that ranges between 0 (if the nearest state or projected point coincides with the firstreference
+relative_positionis a value that ranges between 0 (if the nearest state or projected point coincides with the firstreferencestate) and 1 (if the nearest state or projected point coincides with the lastreferencestate).

 Details